aytheotaku/discord-bot/README.md

 # DISCORD BOT :robot:
- This is a discord bot built with some googling and discord.js
+ This is a node js discord bot built with some googling and discord.js